marcellerusu/peacock-lang/README.md

 # Peacock

-A joyful language aimed towards writing front end applications
+A dynamic functional language aimed at bringing joy to the front-end

-Inspired by the power of clojure spec, the joy of ruby, & the beautiful syntax of elm.
+Inspired by the power of clojure spec & the joy of ruby

 ## Core Features